-However, we note that World.Net Services (UK) Limited, a wholly owned UK subsidiary of World.Net Services Limited, was dissolved on 9 August 2016.
+World.Net Services (UK) Limited, a wholly owned subsidiary of World.Net Services Limited, was voluntarily dissolved on 9 August 2016.
+The operations of World.Net Services (UK) Limited have been deemed to have discontinued on 9 August 2016.
+Financial information relating to the discontinued operation is set our below.